Benefits of physical activity: Cardiac rehabilitation

 Exercise is also an important therapeutic treatment for patients who have cardiovascular diseases.
 A systematic review of 63 studies found that exercise-based cardiac rehabilitation improved cardiovascular function.
 These studies consisted of various forms of aerobic exercise at a range of intensities (from 50 to 95% VO2), over a multitude of time periods (1–47 months).
 Overall, exercise significantly reduced CVD-related mortality, decreased risk of MI, and improved quality of life.
-Another study looked specifically in patients with atherosclerosis post-revascularization surgery.
-Patients who underwent 60 min of exercise per day on a cycle ergometer for 4 weeks had an increase blood flow reserve (29%) and improved endothelium-dependent vasodilatation.
+Another study looked specifically at patients with atherosclerosis post-revascularization surgery.
+Patients who underwent 60 min of exercise per day on a cycle ergometer for 4 weeks had an increased blood flow reserve (29%) and improved endothelium-dependent vasodilatation.
 A recent study provided personalized aerobic exercise rehabilitation programs for patients who had an acute myocardial infarction for 1 year after a coronary intervention surgery.
 The patients who underwent the exercise rehabilitation program had increased ejection fraction (60.81 vs. 53% control group), increased exercise tolerance, and reduced cardiovascular risk factors 6 months after starting the exercise rehabilitation program.
 This improvement in cardiovascular health in patients with atherosclerosis or post-MI is likely the result of increased myocardial perfusion in response to exercise, however, more research is required to fully understand these mechanisms.